Brazier85/personal_zoo/docs/features/overview.md

 # Feature Overview

+Currently there are two main function for the app.
+Which are tracking of feedings and events/actions.
+This app is not designed to keep track of breeding.
+If you are into breeding there are apps built for this purpose.

 ## Events

-Events like medical treatments, molding, etc. can be documentet in the actions/events section in the app.
+Events like medical treatments, molding, etc. can be documented in the actions/events section in the app.

 [read more](/features/events)